markomitr/.Net-WinForms-MSAccessApp/README.md

 WinForm and Microsoft Access application

-Export to well defined and designed Excel file (The client loved this feature :) )
+Export to well defined and designed Excel file (The client loved this feature )

+Created installer package for the application.

 Toolset:
 .Net | C# | MS Access